-- The scope/difficulty of your project.

-- How creative is your project/experiment?

-- How complete is your project?
-Did you accomplish what you set out to do?

-- Paper meets specifications above.

-- Quality of evaluation (not how well did your system do in an absolute sense, but did you setup the evaluation properly).

-• The quality of your write-up: spelling/grammar issues, how well are the results presented, how good is your analysis.
+- The scope/difficulty of your project. - How creative is your project/experiment? - How complete is your project?
+Did you accomplish what you set out to do? - Paper meets specifications above. - Quality of evaluation (not how well did your system do in an absolute sense, but did you setup the evaluation properly). - The quality of your write-up: spelling/grammar issues, how well are the results presented, how good is your analysis, did you use a proper table/figure, etc.